Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Handling widefield effects

-This convolution effectively introduces a third dimension into the problem -- with the twist that grids at different $w$-levels have the same information, as $\g_{-w}$ is the inverse of $\g_{w}$.
-Let us modify our subgrid definition with a $w$-offset convolution relative to $\G$:
+A general-purpose discrete Fourier transform algorithm cannot quite cover the full complexity of the measurement equation from \autoref{sct:Fundamentals} as wide fields of view require correction for telescope non-coplanarity ($w\ne0$) / sky curvature ($\n\ne1$).
+As noted by \cite{cornwell2008noncoplanar}, we can represent this using a convolution with a $w$-specific Fresnel diffraction pattern:

-Unless all $w_i$ are equal the collective subgrid data will now be partially dependent.
-We will side-step this problem by only considering the ``dual'' version of the algorithm in this section, i.e. reconstruct subgrids from facet data.
-All results apply into the opposite direction in the usual way.
+This convolution effectively introduces a third dimension into the problem, but only on the spatial frequency side.
+To represent this, we modify our subgrid definition such that each subgrid $i$ has an arbitrary $w$-offset $\dwi$ associated with it: